cdepillabout/evil-nix/README.md

 After playing around with `evilDownloadUrl`, you may want to clean up the garbage in your Nix store.
-While you should always be able to use `nix-collect-garbage` to do a GC, you may want to specifically only delete files created by `evilDownloadUrl`.
+While you should always be able to use `nix-collect-garbage` to clean up your Nix store, you may want to specifically only delete files created by `evilDownloadUrl`.

 First, make sure you don't have the `result` output creating a GC root: